 Redistribution is needed as join steps are done by the AMPs holding the rows to be joined.
-As AMPs are independent processes, with no access possibility to the disks of other AMPs, the rows to be joined from two tables have to be on the same AMP.
-The easiest way to meet this: rehash one or both tables taking part in the join.
+As AMPs are independent processes, with no access possibility to the disks of other AMPs, the rows to be joined from two tables have to be on the same AMP—the easiest way to meet this: rehash one or both tables taking part in the join.

 You will see something like the following in the explain output for row movement:

-duplicated on all AMPs, redistributed by the hash code of (new hash column(s)), redistributed by rowkey etc.
+duplicated on all AMPs, redistributed by the hash code of (new hash column(s)), redistributed by rowkey, etc.

 You will see something like the following in the explain output for sorting:

-sort to order by hash code, sort to order by row hash, sort to partition by rowkey etc.
+sort to order by hash code, sort to order by row hash, sort to partition by rowkey, etc.

 Row retrieval strategy

-One important information all operations carry is the way of retrieving rows from the disks.
+One crucial information all operations carry is the way of retrieving rows from the disks.
 There are several access paths to get out the data from the Teradata Database like full table scans, primary index access, secondary index access, etc.